nomicos/googletest/googletest/docs/primer.md

 *   Deletes the fixture.

-* Restores the state of all googletest flags
+*   Restores the state of all googletest flags.

 *   Repeats the above steps for the next test, until all tests have run.

-If a fatal failure happens the subsequent steps will be skipped.
+If a fatal failure happens, the subsequent steps will be skipped.

 > IMPORTANT: You must **not** ignore the return value of `RUN_ALL_TESTS()`, or
 > you will get a compiler error.
 The rationale for this design is that the